openplans/shareabouts-website/index.markdown

 Examples of Shareabouts in use:
 * [Mapping dangerous intersections](http://makebrooklynsafer.shareabouts.org), by Make Brooklyn Safer.
-* [Sharing memories about historic Louisville ](http://historiclouisville.shareabouts.org/), by The University of Louisville's Urban Design Studio and the non-profit City Collaborative.
+* [Sharing memories about historic Louisville](http://historiclouisville.shareabouts.org/), by The University of Louisville's Urban Design Studio and the non-profit City Collaborative.
 * [Crowdsourcing prospective bike share locations](http://portlandbikesharestationmap.com), by the City of Portland.

 Check out some demos: